jensen-lloyd/crypto-trader/README.md

         exit()

-in lines 116 & 117.
-You could also change the time if you wish.
+You could also change the time in line 116 if you wish.